ab5tract/resource-wrangler/README.md

 But you can also create your own map (`Str` => `IO`).
 In fact, that's how the tests are implemented.

+### On dependency injection

+`Resource::Wrangler` can be integrated into a project in a number of ways, but the most flexible is to "inject" a `Resource::Wrangler` object as a constructor argument on the consuming class.

+    class Resourceful {
+        has $.resources handles <AT-KEY>
+            = Resource::Wrangler[{ %?RESOURCES }].new;
+    }

+By setting the default initializer to use the current CompUnit's `%?RESOURCES`, we ensure that the default behavior will Do What I Mean.

+However, when writing tests, you can inject a mocked hash:

+    use Test;
+    use Resourceful;

+    my %resources = test => "/tmp/test".IO;
+    my $resourceful = Resourceful.new:
+        :resources(Resource::Wrangler[-> { %resources }].new);

+    is "/tmp/test".IO, $resourceful<< $name >>, "injected!";

+Note that when using prepared hashes this way, it is necessary to include a signature to the block so that it isn't seen as a hash initializer by the Raku grammar.

+Doing this inline

 ### Randomized Path Location

 The following code will copy the resource from the location